HudsonSchumaker/x86_64-NASM/README.md

 # x86_64-NASM
-This project contains NASM table codes for macOS and Linux and examples for both OSs.
+This project contains NASM table codes for macOS, Linux and Win, some examples for the OSs.